 Do leaves need to be shredded for making compost?

-You don’t need to shred leaves to be able to make compost.
+Shredded vs non shredded.
+Leaves don’t need to be shredded to be able to make compost.
 Mixing them in with kitchen waste as you feed your compost bin will work well.
-However, if you have a shredder on site then I would be tempted to use it to shred leaves.
+However, if you have a shredder on site then you will see the advantage of shredded leaves.
 Small particles of anything organic will always rot down faster than anything large.

-Another advantage with shredding leaves is that dry leaves when shredded often convert to dust.
+Another advantage with shredded leaves is that dry leaves when shredded often convert to dust.
 A dry dust will absorb any excess moisture that often turns up when collecting kitchen waste.